rainshang/60sScienceCrawler/README.md

 ![](screenshot/0.png)
 ![](screenshot/1.png)
 ## Download
-I have to spend any piece of time on PTE, so don't have more time to refine it.
+I don't have too much time to refine it.

 Here is the [v0.1](https://github.com/rainshang/60sScienceCrawler/releases/tag/v0.1) release.
 Not fancy but workable.